 Statistics BSc (Hons)

-4 years with placement year, starting in September 2018
+4 years including study year abroad, starting in September 2018

 Develop the skills and knowledge needed to become a practising statistician.
 You’ll also gain a sound foundation in mathematics and computing.